drugparadigm/sample-project/README.md

-# ML/DL Inference as a Dockerized REST Service
+# ML/DL Inference as a Dockerized REST API
 ### Instruction to follow

 * Install Docker engine.